Masorr/musicians_blog/README.md

 - **Profiles**

   - It is a profile list.
 It Displays the total count of profiles excluding the current logged in user's profile.
+The profiles are ordered by names in alphabetical order.
   - Each profile entry consists of:
     - **Username:** Displayed as the card title.
     - **Profile Creation Date:** Shows when the profile was created.
     - **View Profile Button:** Redirects to the individual user's profile page.

-- **Profile**
+- **Profile / My profile**

-  - The profile of another user.
+  - The profile of another user / (Or the logged in user's own profile).
   - Here the user can read a bio about the user.
-  - They can choose to follow or unfollow the specific user by a button.
+  - They can choose to follow or unfollow the specific user by a button (Unless they are on their own page.
+Then the follow button won't be available for them to follow themselves).
   - See how many and who they follow.
   - See how many and who they are followed by.

-- **My Profile**

-  - This is the current logged in user's own profile.
-  - Here they can read the bio about themself.
-  - See how many and who they follow.
-  - See how many and who they are followed by.

 ### Features Left to Implement

-- 1
+- Blog posts and comments made by a user to show up on their profile page.
-  - **Reasons**: 1
+  - **Reasons**: Lack of current knowledge and time.

 - 2
   - **Reasons**: 2